 The flowing water of the Kakabeca falls leads your eye right to the river below;

-… And finally, rocks, palm tree leaves and waves will conduct your view to the antique temple at Tulum, Mexico:
+… And finally, rocks, palm tree leaves and waves will conduct your view to the antique Mayan temple in Tulum, Mexico:

 I hope you enjoyed my examples of the leading lines in photography along my travels 🙂